-Lawn Overseeding takes more than throwing grass seed onto a lawn.
-If you have tried this, you will have also seen the success rate.
-The key to successful overseeding is in the preparation.
+Lawn Overseeding takes more than simply throwing grass seed onto a lawn.
+If you have tried this yourself, you will appreciate how mixed the results can be.
+The key to successful Overseeding is, in fact, in the preparation!

-If just looking to overseed a small area or two, such as thin or bare patches in a lawn, look to break up the soil slightly via a wire rake, garden fork or a dedicated spiker tool.
-A rake will work to remove any surface thatch and debris along with scratching the soil surface.
-Shallow spiking the soil will improve its structure and add to the preparation for strong seed germination.
+If just looking to Overseed a small area or two, such as thin or bare patches in a lawn, look to break up the soil slightly with a wire rake, garden fork, or a dedicated spiker tool.
+A wire rake will work to remove any surface thatch and debris along with scratching the soil surface to create a suitable seed bed.
+Shallow spiking the soil will reduce compaction and create air pockets, both of which encourage strong seed germination.

-Seed the area from this position, brushing the seed into the holes and broken up soil already created.
-Consider top dressing the area with a fine soil to be sure that the new seed is surrounded by soil for the best possible result.
-Then, just water as required!
+From this point, seed the area liberally and brush the seed into the holes and broken up soil already created.
+Consider top dressing the area with a fine soil, making sure that the new seed is surrounded for the best possible results.
+Then just water as required!

-Why do you need to Overseed your lawn?
+Why do we need to Overseed your lawn?

 Although grass is a hardy plant, unfortunately grass plants can die and do so for many reasons.
 This could be from mowing too closely, excessive use, drought damage, waterlogging for long periods, or from grub damage.